How To Pay Off Your Mortgage: I Have Paid Off A Mortgage Early Several Times

 Throwing extra money at your mortgage is only effective if it goes directly to the principal.
 Many lenders automatically apply extra payments to future interest unless you specify otherwise.

 Always tell them you want principal-only payments, this cuts your balance faster and reduces the interest they can charge.
 Even small amounts add up over time.
-An extra $100 per month can shave off 5+ years and save tens of thousands in interest.

 Make it automatic so you don’t forget.
 The goal isn’t to live miserably, it’s to redirect money where it benefits you the most.
 The sooner you cut down that principal, the sooner you break free.